-Work on developing the LTE technology to support BB-PPDR specific functionalities is ongoing in international standardisation organisations (for more information, see ECC Report 218 and ITU-R Report M.2291 [7]).
+Work on developing the LTE technology to support BB-PPDR specific functionalities is ongoing in international standardisation organisations (for more information, see ECC Report 218 and Report ITU-R M.2291 [7]).

 In addition, mission-critical voice as specified in ECC Report 199 [3] is not covered.
-The assumption is that mission critical voice (and narrowband data) will continue to be carried in most CEPT countries by the existing dedicated TETRA, Tetrapol, Project 25, and DMR networks until 2025 to 2030.
+The assumption is that mission critical voice (and narrowband data) will continue to operate in most CEPT countries by the existing dedicated TETRA, Tetrapol, Project 25, and DMR networks until 2025 to 2030.
 The spectrum for these networks have been designated in the ECC/DEC/(08)05 [10].